guoziqi1275/CSE583_final_project/doc/Design_components.md

 		- Function 2: Are there any conflicts in the matrix?
 		- Function 5: check transitivity

-- Component 3: Plot current graph (treat 2 as 0 if there's still 2s in the matrix) Input: matrix from component 2.
+- Component 3: Plot current graph.
+Input: matrix from component 2.
 Output: an interactive network plot.
 	- Function 3: call Jaal

 - Component 4: Generate all possible graphs.
 Input: matrix from component 2.
 Output: a list of all possible graph adjacency lists; a dataframe for graph features.